srsrinath/php-crud/README.md

 # php-crud
-it is a crud application i develop
+it is a crud application by using php and html,bootstrap.i developed